WeblateOrg/weblate/docs/user/checks.rst

 Checks that XML tags are replicated between both source and translation.

+The check is automatically enabled for XML like strings.
+You might need to add ``xml-text`` flag in some cases to force turning it on.

 .. note::

    This check is disabled by the ``safe-html`` flag as the HTML cleanup done by